Freshman skier hoping to help CU win another national championship

 Their road to number 21 begins on Wednesday in New Hampshire.

-The Buffs may very well be the best team in the country, and David Ketterer my be their best alpine skier.
+The Buffs may very well be the best team in the country, and David Ketterer maybe their best alpine skier.

 The 23-year-old freshman has already tied the school’s all-time record for wins in slalom in a season with four victories.